MESDA Craftsman Database FAQ

 How many craftsman records are there?

-There are nearly 85,000 records covering craftsman primarily working in the South but some have been identified in New England and the Mid-Atlantic states.
+There are over 90,000 records covering craftsman primarily working in the South but some have been identified in New England and the Mid-Atlantic states.
 The records begin as early as 1585 and extend through 1860.
 The Craftsman Database continues to grow as MESDA’s researchers examine new and recently acquired documents.
 As MESDA research associates identify new craftsmen or add new material concerning existing craftsmen, that information will appear in the Biblio Source field located below the card images.
 If a craftsman has been identified after MESDA switched to digital recording, then no card images will be present.